smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.3.3 =
+Improved licence handling: secondary-domain detection and validation logic have been fixed, ensuring licences activate correctly on all mapped domains.

 = 1.3.2 =
 **Flexible reCAPTCHA options**: In Gatey → Settings → General you can now choose Classic v3 or Enterprise keys, and switch between google.com and the China-friendly recaptcha.net domain.
 **Reduced-motion polish**: Additional fixes ensure all editor and front-end animations fully respect the user’s “prefers-reduced-motion” setting (follow-up to 1.2.7).